HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 By far, the #1 video format on the web is the `mp4` (or MPEG-4), since the <a hreflang="en" href="https://caniuse.com/mpeg4">mp4 h264 format has 98.4% support in all modern browsers</a>, and the 1.9% of browsers that do not support `mp4` have no video support, so the number is really 100% coverage.
 Interestingly, the `mp4` usage has dropped by ~15% YOY on both desktop and mobile.
 WebM support also [dropped significantly YOY](../2020/media#videos) (50% drop on both mobile and desktop).

 Where we see the growth are files with no extension (these are often from YouTube or other streaming platforms), and in web streaming. `ts` files are segments used in HTTP Live Streaming (HLS)  where we see a 4% jump in usage. `.m4s` are MPEG Dynamic Adaptive Streaming over HTTP (MPEG-DASH) video segments.
-M4s files grew by 50% from 2.3% to 3.3% YOY.
+M4S files grew by 50% from 2.3% to 3.3% YOY.

 ### Video CSS: `display`

-To begin, let's look at how the video will appear on the page by looking at the CSS `display` property for the video.
+To begin, let's look at how a video will appear on a page by looking at the CSS `display` property for that video.
 What we find is that approximately half of all videos use a display value of `block`—placing the video on its own line and allowing for height and width values to be set for the video.
 The `inline-block` value also allows height and width to be specified—for a total of two thirds of all videos.

 The `display: none` declaration hides the video from the viewer.
 One in five videos on the web is hidden behind this display value.
 From a data usage perspective, this is less than optimal, as the video is still downloaded by the browser.